aws-observability/observability-best-practices/docs/en/tools/slos.md

 Application Signals automatically collects latency and availability metrics for every service and operation that it discovers, and these metrics are often ideal to use as SLIs.
 At the same time, Application Signals gives you the flexibility to use any CloudWatch metric or metric expression as an SLI!

-Application Signals automatically instrument applications based on best practices for application performance and correlates telemetry across metrics, traces, logs, real user monitoring, and synthetic monitoring for applications running on Amazon EKS.
+Application Signals automatically instruments applications based on best practices for application performance and correlates telemetry across metrics, traces, logs, real user monitoring, and synthetic monitoring for applications running on Amazon EKS.
 Read this [blog](https://aws.amazon.com/blogs/aws/amazon-cloudwatch-application-signals-for-automatic-instrumentation-of-your-applications-preview/) for more details.

 Check this [blog](https://aws.amazon.com/blogs/mt/how-to-monitor-application-health-using-slos-with-amazon-cloudwatch-application-signals/) to learn how to set up an SLO in CloudWatch Application Signals to monitor the reliability of a service.